JustinMi/JustinMi.github.io/_posts/2017-05-30-migrating-sql-databases-pcari.md

 -------------

 # Step 4: Creating the Project Database
-Then, to create the database for your project:
+Then, to create the database for your project (please be sure to name the database `pcari` to limit conflicts in version control):
 ```bash
 mysql> CREATE DATABASE pcari CHARACTER SET UTF8;
 mysql> GRANT ALL PRIVILEGES ON pcari.* TO root@localhost;